WP-API/node-wpapi/README.md

 A WordPress REST API client for JavaScript
 ==========================================

-This library is an isomorphic client for the [WordPress REST API](http://developer.wordpress.org/rest-api), designed to work with WordPress 4.7 or later.
-If you are using the older [WP REST API plugin](https://github.com/WP-API/WP-API), some commands will not work.
+This library is an isomorphic client for the [WordPress REST API](http://developer.wordpress.org/rest-api), designed to work with WordPress 5.0 or later.
+If you are using the older [WP REST API plugin](https://github.com/WP-API/WP-API) or WordPress 4.9, some commands will not work.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/wp-api/node-wpapi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)